Articulating the value of humanities education

 ▻ New Insights

-Each year’s videos reveal different ways in which the institute impacts a scholar’s work and guides their career.
-Insights from interviews with postdoctoral fellows include:
+Each year’s videos reveal different ways in which the institute impacts scholars’ work and guides their careers.
+Insights from the interviews with postdoctoral fellows include:

 The fellowship cultivates intellectual community across disciplines and ranks, which alleviates the isolation of scholarly work.